changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 ```

 Intuitively, `a = 5;` seems in `t2` seems to always execute before `flag = 1;`, and `while (flag != 1)` in `t1` seems to guarantee `std ::cout << "b = " << b << std::endl;` will not be executed before the mark is changed.
 Logically, it seems that the value of `b` should be equal to 5.
-But the actual situation is much more complicated than this, or the code itself is undefined behavior, because for `a` and `flag`, they are read and written in two parallel threads.
+But the actual situation is much more complicated than this, or the code itself is undefined behavior because, for `a` and `flag`, they are read and written in two parallel threads.
 There has been competition.
-In addition, even if we ignore competing reading and writing, it is still possible to receive out-of-order execution of the CPU, and the impact of the compiler on the rearrangement of instructions.
+Also, even if we ignore competing for reading and writing, it is still possible to receive out-of-order execution of the CPU and the impact of the compiler on the rearrangement of instructions.
 Cause `a = 5` to occur after `flag = 1`.
 Thus `b` may output 0.

 ### Atomic Operation

-`std::mutex` can solve the problem of concurrent read and write, but the mutex is an operating system level function.
+`std::mutex` can solve the problem of concurrent read and write, but the mutex is an operating system-level function.
 This is because the implementation of a mutex usually contains two basic principles:

 1. Provide automatic state transition between threads, that is, "lock" state
 2. Ensure that the memory of the manipulated variable is isolated from the critical section during the mutex operation

-This is a very strong set of synchronization conditions, in other words, when it is finally compiled into a CPU instruction, it will behave as a lot of instructions (we will look at how to implement a simple mutex later).
+This is a very strong set of synchronization conditions, in other words when it is finally compiled into a CPU instruction, it will behave like a lot of instructions (we will look at how to implement a simple mutex later).
 This seems too harsh for a variable that requires only atomic operations (no intermediate state).

 The research on synchronization conditions has a very long history, and we will not go into details here.
 Readers should understand that under the modern CPU architecture, atomic operations at the CPU instruction level are provided.